michael-basil/michael-basil.github.io/health.md

         * I feel spirtiually connected
         * I have strength of will
         * I have a strong performance potential as desired
-        * I empty my up relatively easily
+        * I empty my cup relatively easily
 * Eating:
     * Modifications/targets (what):
         * Vinegar